cometaj2/hcli_core/README.rst

 HCLI Core |build status|_ |pypi|_
 =================================

-An HCLI Connector that can be used to expose any CLI, as a REST API, via hypertext command line interface (HCLI) semantics.
+An HCLI Connector that can be used to expose any CLI as a REST API, via hypertext command line interface (HCLI) semantics.

 ----